lagoshny/ngx-validation-messages/README.md

 As you can see there is again a lot of boilerplate code.

-You can decrease it when will using `NgxValidationMessagesComponent`:
+You can decrease it using `NgxValidationMessagesComponent`:

 ````html
   <form [formGroup]="userForm">